danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 ### Data locality for queries

 * A document is usually stored as a `single continuous string`, encoded as `JSON, XML, or a binary variant thereof (such as MongoDB’s BSON)`.
 If your application often needs to access the entire document (for example, to render it on a web page), there is a `performance advantage to this storage locality`.
 If data is `split across multiple tables`, like in Figure 2-1, `multiple index lookups are required to retrieve it all`, which may require more disk seeks and take more time.
     * The locality advantage only applies if you need large parts of the document at the same time.
-The database typically needs to load the entire document, even if you access only a small portion of it, which can be wasteful on large documents.
-On updates to a document, the entire document usually needs to be rewritten—only modifications that don’t change the encoded size of a document can easily be performed in place [19]
+The database typically needs to load the entire document, even if you access only a small portion of it, which can be wasteful on large documents. **On updates to a document, the entire document usually needs to be rewritten**—only modifications that don’t change the encoded size of a document can easily be performed in place [19]

 * It’s worth pointing out that the idea of grouping related data together for locality is not limited to the document model.
 For example, `Google’s Spanner` database offers the same locality properties in a relational data model, by allowing the schema to declare that a table’s rows should be interleaved (nested) within a parent table [27].
 Oracle allows the same, using a feature called multi-table index cluster tables [28].
 The column-family concept in the Bigtable data model (used in Cassandra and HBase) has a similar purpose of managing locality [29].
     * Codd’s original description of the `relational model` [1] actually allowed something quite `similar to JSON documents` within a relational schema.
 He called it `nonsimple domains`.
 The idea was that a value in a row doesn’t have to just be a primitive datatype like a number or a string, but could also be a `nested relation (table)`—so you can have an arbitrarily nested tree structure as a value, much like the JSON or XML support that was `added to SQL over 30 years later`.